markoKodric/beez-cebelca-api/README.md

 # Beez

-Beez allows you to create invoices and inventory sales.
+Beez allows you to create invoices and generate invoices PDF files.

 ## Installation
 Require this package with [composer](http://getcomposer.org).